Road Rage and the Brain: What Fuels Aggressive Driving?

 Since the pandemic, the prevalence of mental health concerns like anxiety has only risen, especially in our youth.
 Among all ages, the WHO reported a 25% increase in anxiety and depression in just the first year of COVID-19.

-Unfortunately, the organization’s stats also show that only 1 in 4 people with anxiety receive treatment for it.
+Unfortunately, the organization’s stats also show that only one in four people with anxiety receive treatment for it.
 This means many people are suffering in silence.
 And, to add to their struggle, their loved ones often hold misconceptions about what they’re going through.

 While anxiety is part of being human—especially in the face of stressful events or life changes—anxiety disorders involve heightened symptoms that interfere with daily life.
 For example, people with generalized anxiety disorder can feel excessive worry, nervousness, and fear about everyday responsibilities and events, even ones that aren’t threatening.